 There are already a number of pages that are related to the title of this page, such as:

 My has a lot of material related to what I remember about Hong Kong and how such memories affected my creative work.
 So are my CD and Book and the project .

-What I remember of the old world charm of the New Territories which was very different from the city life of Hong Kong island and the Kowloon peninsular and has almost vanished by now.
+Images in the video reflect what I remember of the old world charm of the New Territories, which was very different from the city life of Hong Kong island and the Kowloon peninsular and has almost vanished by now.

 Easy listening music inspired by what I heard as a child.
 Performed by Hong Kong soprano Nancy Yuen, instrumental ensemble and child singers.